Princeton Theological Seminary: Seminary Chapel

-Built in 1834, Princeton Seminary's chapel was named to honor Samuel Miller, the second professor at the seminary.
+Built in 1834, Princeton Seminary's chapel was originally named to honor Samuel Miller, the second professor at the seminary.
 It was designed in the Greek Revival style by Charles Steadman, who also designed the nearby Nassau Presbyterian Church.
 Originally located beside Alexander Hall, it was moved in 1933 toward the center of the campus, its steps now leading down onto the seminary's main quad.
 Miller Chapel underwent a complete renovation in 2000, with the addition of the Joe R. Engle Organ.

 On January 18, 2022, members of the Association of Black Seminarians physically removed the sign naming the chapel "Miller Chapel" and held a protest calling for the trustees to rename the chapel because of Samuel Miller's direct ties to slavery.
 On January 25, 2022, the Board of Trustees of Princeton Seminary voted to rename Miller Chapel in light of the protest.
 "This decision followed thoughtful deliberation by the Board of Trustees, and it is part of their commitment to the ongoing work of confession and repentance that was part of the historical audit on slavery."